 McCarthy began thinking about creating a language during the 1956 Darthmouth Summer Research Project on Artificial Intelligence.
 The Summer Research Project was in effect an ongoing, multi-week academic conference, the very first in the field of artificial intelligence.
 McCarthy, then an assistant professor of Mathematics at Dartmouth, had actually coined the term “artificial intelligence” when he proposed the event.3 About ten or so people attended the conference for its entire duration.4 Among them were Allen Newell and Herbert Simon, two researchers affiliated with the RAND Corporation and Carnegie Mellon that had just designed a language called IPL.

 Newell and Simon had been trying to build a system capable of generating proofs in propositional calculus.
-They realized that it would be hard to do this while working at the level of the computer’s native instruction set, so they decided to create a language—or, as they called it, a “pseudo-code”—that would help them more naturally express the workings of their “Logic Theory Machine.”5 Their language, called IPL for “Information Processing Language”, was more of a high-level assembly dialect then a programming language in the sense we mean today.
+They realized that it would be hard to do this while working at the level of the computer’s native instruction set, so they decided to create a language—or, as they called it, a “pseudo-code”—that would help them more naturally express the workings of their “Logic Theory Machine.”5 Their language, called IPL for “Information Processing Language”, was more of a high-level assembly dialect than a programming language in the sense we mean today.
 Newell and Simon, perhaps referring to Fortran, noted that other “pseudo-codes” then in development were “preoccupied” with representing equations in standard mathematical notation.6 Their language focused instead on representing sentences in propositional calculus as lists of symbolic expressions.
 Programs in IPL would basically leverage a series of assembly-language macros to manipulate and evaluate expressions within one or more of these lists.

 McCarthy thought that having algebraic expressions in a language, Fortran-style, would be useful.
 So he didn’t like IPL very much.7 But he thought that symbolic lists were a good way to model problems in artificial intelligence, particularly problems involving deduction.
 This was the germ of McCarthy’s desire to create an algebraic list processing language, a language that would resemble Fortran but also be able to process symbolic lists like IPL.